 - the effectiveness of key processes that take place in your body

 A genetic test establishes your genetic makeup and comes up with recommendations.
-These recommendations which include adjusting your diet and exercise program help you have an impact on how your genes function, and offset areas where the genes don’t function optimally thus improving your health and lifestyle.
+These recommendations which include adjusting your diet and exercise program help you have an impact on how your genes function and offset areas where the genes don’t function optimally thus improving your health and lifestyle.

 How is the genetic test conducted?

 Different DNA diet programs employ different genetic test methods.
 The most common test method involves you swabbing the inside of your cheek and sending the saliva-coated Q-tip to a company offering DNA diet services.
-Another test method involves collection of a tablespoon of spit in a vial.
-Tests also involve surveys that may be in the form of questionnaires meant to help establish the psychological and behavioral characteristics of a person.
+Another test method involves a collection of a tablespoon of spit in a vial.
+Tests also involve surveys that may be in the form of questionnaires meant to help establish the psychological and behavioural characteristics of a person.